Updated: Jan 2023

 #2 – GFCI Outlets

+GFCI outlets keep homeowners safe by cutting off power whenever the electrical current deviates from its intended path.
 They should be installed everywhere moisture is present and are often easily recognizable by their TEST and RESET buttons.

 If a home is listed with missing or malfunctioning GFCI outlets, sellers are going to hear about it between contract and closing.
+Additionally, older outlets installed before modern safety standards may not meet code requirements.

 #1 – HVAC

-The most common recommendation inspectors make is to service the HVAC system.
 As heating and cooling systems can cost a pretty penny to replace, having the system tuned up prior to listing will go a long way in easing buyers’ minds.

 Going Beyond Expectations